maltseva88/Amazon-Web-Services/README.md

 Hypothetically, I was hired as a digital transformation consultant by one of the most prominent retirement plan providers in the country; they want to increase their client portfolio, especially by engaging young people.
 Since machine learning and NLP are disrupting finance to improve customer experience, I decided to create a robo advisor that could be used by customers or potential new customers to get investment portfolio recommendations for retirement.

 In this assignment, I combined Amazon Web Services skills with my already mastered Python superpowers, to create a bot that will recommend an investment portfolio for a retirement plan.

+## Packages Used

+- Amazon AWS
+- Amazon Lex
+- VS code
+- QuickTime

 Accomplishing the following main tasks: